-Guideline # Guideline Analysis Guideline # 5.2.1 General Design Criteria The design of successful and attractive mixed-use developments hold in common several characteristics, including: Buildings adjacent to the street edge; Well-articulated street facades which provide visual interest to pedestrians; Prominent display windows; Building entrances that are directly accessible from the adjacent street; Lay-by-street parking in front of buildings; On-stire parking areas that do not dominate street frontages; Minimum two storey height; The HCD Plan will consider and built upon these guidelines.
-Lay-by-street parking in front of buildings; On-stire parking areas that do not dominate street frontages; Establish a 'village' character with a strong built form relationship to the surrounding streets (Leslie Street & Mount Albert Road) through minimum building setbacks, accessibility
+Guideline # Guideline Analysis Guideline # 5.2.1 General Design Criteria Guideline The design of successful and attractive mixed-use developments hold in common several characteristics, including: Buildings adjacent to the street edge; Well-articulated street facades which provide visual interest to pedestrians; Prominent display windows; Building entrances that are directly accessible from the adjacent street; Lay-by-street parking in front of buildings; On-stire parking areas that do not dominate street frontages; Minimum two storey height; Mix uses vertically within the building; Pedestrian-supportive building scale; and Signage that is incorporated into the building and/or landscape design (including signage which may be perpendicular to the building face).
+Analysis The HCD Plan will consider and built upon these guidelines.
+Where appropriate, strive to create mixed-use opportunities (retail, office, service, residential) that will draw from a more varied group of users at different times of the day within the neighbourhood or beyond.
+Establish a 'village' character with a strong built form relationship to the surrounding streets (Leslie Street & Mount Albert Road) through minimum building setbacks, accessibility